huskytrader/corporate-earnings/README.md

 ### Show your support
 * Star this repo.
 Follow me on Twitter for updates [@huskytrader](https://twitter.com/huskytrader)
-* If you wish to donate to support development, send any amount you wish via Paypal: https://www.paypal.com/donate?business=M86QSSYXGLXF2&currency_code=USD or with Bitcoin: 3NgGnbswqY2L7bQLnooAZcDwyJoKdcFsyV
+* If you wish to donate to support development, do so via Paypal: https://www.paypal.com/donate?business=M86QSSYXGLXF2&currency_code=USD or with Bitcoin: 3NgGnbswqY2L7bQLnooAZcDwyJoKdcFsyV